What is it?

 Second Preference Visas

 EB-2 PERM Labor Certification: EB-2 visas are available to Foreign Nationals, members of professions holding either an advanced degrees, meaning a Master’s degree or its equivalent, or holding exceptional abilities in their field.
 The U.S. employer must complete a labor certification process before the U.S. employer can petition for the Foreign National’s immigrant EB-2 visa.

 EB-2 (NIW): Foreign Nationals who hold exceptional abilities in their field and can demonstrate that their employment will be of national significance to the U.S. may seek a national interest waiver (NIW).
 Candidates who qualify for the NIW do not have to complete the labor certification process.

 EB-3 category: EB-3 visas encompass three categories of workers who must complete the labor certification process: professional workers who hold a bachelor degree, skilled workers who hold two years of work experience or training, and unskilled workers.

 Fourth Preference Visas

-To speak with an experienced lawyer about your employment immigration concerns, please call our Houston office at (713) 589-2085.
+To speak with an experienced lawyer about your employment immigration concerns, call Powers Law Group, P.C. at (713) 589-2085.